 Apply for a work permit first – Although this might sound a little backwards, if you do want to convert your tourist visa to a non-immigrant B visa, you must first apply for a work permit at the labor office in your area of Bangkok or, if outside Bangkok, in your area of Thailand.

 If the school isn’t willing to get your paperwork ready in time then, yes, unfortunately you will have to leave the country and get your non-immigrant B visa at the Thai embassy or consulate in Laos, Cambodia or Malaysia instead.

 Your application paperwork should include everything that is mentioned on the Ventiane, Laos embassy website and, if it doesn’t, you will be turned away until you your application package documentation is complete.

 Finally, once you have picked up your non-immigrant B visa, you can then pick up your work permit once that is ready, and you are now ready to start working in Thailand.
+Legally.